equinor/TimeSeriesAnalysis/articles/index.md

 - plotting times-series (in a browser window).

-**The aim of this library is to make the process of working with time series as easy as possible, and the resulting workflow should be comparable to working in *Matlab*, *Python* or *R*.**
+**The aim of this library is to make the process of working with time series as easy as possible, and the resulting work flow should be comparable to working in *Matlab*, *Python* or *R*.**

-This means that you can treat time series as vectors and matrices easily, without worrying about the arrays underneath, and perform operations like adding, subtracting, multiplying with vectors and matrices, as well as typicall pre-processing tasks like selecting subsets of a larger dataset, removing spurious values, min/max range limits etc.
+This means that you can treat time series as vectors and matrices easily, without worrying about the arrays underneath, and perform operations like adding, subtracting, multiplying with vectors and matrices, as well as typical pre-processing tasks like selecting subsets of a larger dataset, removing spurious values, min/max range limits etc.

 The result is a that tasks that you would normally do in for instance *Matlab* due to the perceived simplicity offered by the language, can now be accomplished in about the same amount of code in *C#/.NET*.
 So the resulting code is in many was just as simple.

 The benefit of doing this in *C#/.NET*
-- that you get the benefits of a compiled language,prototype code is written in a lanugage suitable for implementation, (unlike *Matlab* scripts).
+- that you get the benefits of a compiled language,prototype code is written in a language suitable for implementation, (unlike *Matlab* scripts).
 That means you avoid introducing Matlab code generator toolboxes which act as complex black-boxes, and often require expensive licenses.
 - the resulting code does not required a paid license to run, anybody can download a free copy of *VS Code* and re-compile the code, without requiring a working license server, a correct number of licenses or enough licenses.
-- you can easily extend your code to for instance run in paralell using the ``paralell.for`` functionaliy freely available in .NET, wheres this functionality may require a very expensive toolbox in *Matlab* (*Paralell processing toolbox*).
+- you can easily extend your code to for instance run in parallel using the ``paralell.for`` functionality freely available in .NET, wheres this functionality may require a very expensive toolbox in *Matlab* (*Parallel processing toolbox*).

 > [!Note]